raboof/akka.github.com/community/index.md

   - provides implementations of operation-based CRDTs
   - supports distribution up to global scale.

-  A comparison to Akka Pertsistence in given in [this article](https://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/).
+  A comparison to Akka Persistence in given in [this article](https://krasserm.github.io/2015/05/25/akka-persistence-eventuate-comparison/).
 Find out more in the [project documentation](http://rbmhtechnology.github.io/eventuate/).
 Eventuate binaries are [published](http://rbmhtechnology.github.io/eventuate/download.html) to bintray at the URL `https://dl.bintray.com/rbmhtechnology/maven`.

 A selected list of some of the projects hosted on GitHub is collected in the [Akka Actor Corpus](http://actor-applications.cs.illinois.edu/akka.html)